 During the dawn of Bayhem, the now Transformers go-to guy was getting his feet wet in sunset-soaked explosions and exaggerated action that actually had some purpose.
 At the centre of all this was Will Smith nearing the end of his reign as the Fresh Prince, partnered up with Martin Lawrence in Bad Boys.
 It might be a product of its times (like a lot on this list), but it was a brilliant showcase of its two leading men and a film that thrived off their chemistry more than anything else.

 Even with the rather ropey case of mistaken identity and the extent as to which that goes, Smith and Lawrence carry the film together through effortlessly.
-Add in the talent of Tea Leoni and Joe Pantiliano as the boys’ grouchy but loveable boss and you’ve got a clichéd cop movie that still manages to bring something fresh to the much loved formula.
+Add in the talent of Tea Leoni and Joe Pantoliano as the boys’ grouchy but loveable boss and you’ve got a clichéd cop movie that still manages to bring something fresh to the much-loved formula.

 Our first entry on the list that sees cop and crook team-up is also the only animated entry in the line-up as well.
 Disney’s follow-up to huge success Frozen had to be a great one and they didn’t do too badly with giving the world Zootopia.
 Ginnifer Goodwin’s Judy Hopps is the plucky new police officer in this animal-infested town, who reluctantly seeks the help of Nick Wilde, a super smooth scam-artist fox, when she stumbles across a government conspiracy.